Moonbear2001/Personal-Website/dev_notes.md

 NEXT SESSION

-DONE make a branch for production and a branch for dev doneswitch current changes to dev branch

-- set up render and netlify to pull from dev branch
+- set up render and netlify to pull from prod branch

-DONE crop pictures so that they fit nicely
-DONE remove bg on some pics

-- make pictures links

-- plan long term solution for resume.json

-  - maybe should move to backend as a submodule for the future
-  - cant rly stay in front, makes no sense there

 - finalize contact me page, fix frontend formatting
 - make it send an email to be when contacted

 LONG TERM

-High Prio
+Order of business

 - portfolio
 - my interests, can claim app is full stack

-Low Prio
+In order or high priority to low

+- add some animation/indicator that logos in Resume are links
+- timeline feature bars not correctly positioned in about me page
+- plan long term solution for resume.json (needs updating from resumeData.js)
 - github actions/some kind of testing pipeline
 - set up custom domain/think about another idea
 - back button to home page